 This woman overdosed, but luckily, she survived the experience.
 Not all people who take in high doses of Adderall are so lucky.

 Adderall is an amphetamine, and according to an article in Topics in Companion Animal Medicine, it works by stimulating the release of norepinephrine in the body.
 That substance can make blood vessels shrink down.
 At the same time, stimulants can trigger an increase in heart rate and blood flow.
-At high levels, the authors say, the substance can have serious symptoms.
+At high levels, the authors say, the substance can serious symptoms.

 - Cold body temperatures